 Nobody wants an IRS tax agent knocking at the door and asking for a shoebox full of receipts.
 Unfortunately, there’s no surefire way to avoid an audit.

-However, you can sharply reduce your odds of an IRS inquiry by avoiding some common mistakes when filing your taxes.
+However, you can sharply reduce the odds of an IRS inquiry by avoiding some common mistakes when filing your taxes.
 Here are seven that should be on your radar.

 Hiring the wrong tax preparer